planimation/documentation/docs/Deployment_guide.md

 ```

-With having the command executed, a folder called **_“buildweb”_** should appear under the **_/planimation-frontend_**  directory and this will be the final animation contents for the deployment process in Section 4.
+With having the command executed, a folder called **_“build”_** should appear under the **_/planimation-frontend_**  directory and this will be the final animation contents for the deployment process in Section 4.

 #### 3.2.1 Building from Unity GUI